My Little Pony: The Movie (2017 film): Music

 The film's official soundtrack was released on September 22, 2017, by RCA Records.

 The film's songs and score were composed by Friendship Is Magic songwriter Daniel Ingram, instead of the songs being composed by Ingram and the score being composed by William Anderson.
 Ingram first announced at GalaCon 2015 that he would be collaborating with a live studio orchestra for the film.
 On his songwriting for the film, Ingram said, "I had to challenge myself to push beyond what had been done in the TV show; to write bigger, more epic."
 It was stated through the PonyRadioCon panel that the film would have a total of eight original songs.
-On November 17, 2015, background score orchestrator Steffan Andrews, who left the series after season 4 ended, announced via Twitter that he would return to work on the film.
-The tweet in question was deleted in November 2016, but Andrews was given a special thanks credit.
+On November 17, 2015, background score orchestrator Steffan Andrews, who left the series after season 4 ended, had said that he would return to work on the film, but ultimately Andrews was given only a special thanks credit in the final film.
 At Hasbro's Toy Fair investor presentation on February 17, 2017, it was announced that there would be seven songs.
 Around 5,800 pages of sheet music were created for all orchestral parts of the score.
-Recording for the score began at Nashville on June 5, 2017, performed by the Nashville Scoring Orchestra and conducted by David Shipps, and finished on June 11 with additional music written by Joseph Magee, Caleb Chan, and Trevor Hoffman.
+Recording for the score began at Nashville on June 5, 2017, performed by the Nashville Scoring Orchestra and conducted by David Shipps, and finished on June 11 with additional music written by Caleb Chan and Trevor Hoffman.

 Sia contributed an original song to the film, "Rainbow", which was released as a single on September 15, 2017.
 A music video for the song later released by Entertainment Weekly on September 19.
 The video was directed by Daniel Askill and features a dance performance by Maddie Ziegler, a previous collaborator with Sia, intercut to scenes from the film.
 Danish band Lukas Graham also contributed an original song for the film titled "Off to See the World", which was used in the film's first trailer and played over the closing credits.
 Other artists included in the album are DNCE and CL.

-The score for the film was released on Spotify on October 7, 2017.
-It features a song cut from the film titled "Equestria" that was originally going to play in the beginning, but was cut in favor of Rachel Platen's cover of "We Got the Beat".
+The score for the film was released on Spotify on October 7, 2018.
+It features a song cut from the film titled "Equestria" that was originally going to play in the beginning, but was cut in favor of Rachel Platten's cover of "We Got the Beat".

 The film's production wrapped up on July 29, 2017, as announced by Thiessen.